leduckhai/Awesome-Competitive-Programming/README.md

 # Awesome Competitive Programming Problems

-This repository contains my solutions for some awesome competitive programming problems in Hackerrank
+This repository contains my solutions for some **awesome** competitive programming problems in Hackerrank

-I create this storage for faster implementation of further contest problems
+I create this for interview preparation and faster implementation in programming contest

 Written in Python 3